accordproject/template-playground/README.md

 3. TypeScript for logic within the templates.
 4. [Markdown-Transform](https://github.com/accordproject/markdown-transform) to transform the output to HTML, PDF etc.
 5. [Template-Engine](https://github.com/accordproject/template-engine) to convert TemplateMark + JSON data to AgreementMark.
    This playground aims to bridge the gap between static documentation and active learning by providing:

-### **Interactive Features**

-- **Live Template Testing and Editing**: Users can directly edit, test, and share template samples.
-The platform offers syntax highlighting, error checking, and real-time feedback in a live preview environment, fostering a hands-on learning experience.
+**Interactive Template Samples** Users can directly edit, test and share template samples and see the corresponding output in a live preview environment, fostering a hands-on learning experience.

+**Interactive Features:**

+- Live template testing and editing with syntax highlighting and error checking.
+- Real-time preview of code execution results.
-- **Shareable Links**: Easily share your edited templates with other users through generated shareable links, facilitating collaboration and knowledge sharing.
+- Share your edited templates with other users through generated shareable links.
-- **Learning Pathway**: A newly introduced learning pathway allows users to engage in guided learning experiences.
+- A newly introduced learning pathway allows users to engage in guided learning experiences.
 Users can explore creating, navigating, and using templates through structured modules.

-### **Getting Involved**
+**Getting Involved**

 The Accord Project Playground is an open-source project, welcoming contributions from the developer community.
 Here are some ways to participate:

-- **Feature Implementation**: Help build core functionalities like interactive code editing, live preview, and integrated learning resources.
+- **Feature Implementation:** Help build core functionalities like interactive code editing, live preview, and integrated learning resources.
-- **Learning Module Development**: Create interactive modules to showcase specific Accord Project functionalities, particularly around the new learning pathway.
+- **Learning Module Development:** Create interactive modules to showcase specific Accord Project functionalities.
-- **Functionality Enhancements**: Improve existing features based on user feedback and project needs, such as expanding the learning pathway or enhancing template editing capabilities.
+- **Functionality Enhancements:** Improve existing features based on user feedback and project needs.
-- **Documentation and Tutorials**: Contribute to comprehensive documentation and tutorials that guide users through the platform effectively.
+- **Documentation and Tutorials:** Contribute to comprehensive documentation and tutorials that guide users through the platform effectively.

-## **Demo**
+## Demo

 The Template Playground is deployed at: [https://playground.accordproject.org](https://playground.accordproject.org)